LihaoWang/nasa-app/README.md

 - Landing page with animated svg background
 - Navigate between pictures
 - Like pictures (saved locally in cookie)
-- Unique link for each picture
+- Unique shareable link for each picture
 - Server side rendering with loading animation
 - Customized 404 page for invalid path